scrat-team/reve/README.md

 		</div>
 	</div>
 	```
-	And then, instance it and parent VM:
+	It will be instanced when instance parent VM:
 	```js
 	var app = new Reve({
 		el: '#app'